computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 #### Getting Started with Magnitude and Downloading data

 In the first part of the assigment, you will play around with the [Magnitude](https://github.com/plasticityai/magnitude)  library.
 You will use Magnitude to load a vector model trained using word2vec, and use it to manipulate and analyze the vectors.
 Please refer [here](https://github.com/plasticityai/magnitude#installation) for the installation guidelines.
-In order to proceed further, you need to download the Medium Google-word2vec embedding model trained on Google News using the following [link](http://magnitude.plasticity.ai/word2vec/medium/GoogleNews-vectors-negative300.magnitude).
-The same link is provided at the top of the assignment under the name of 'Medium Pre-converted Magnitude Format of Google word2vec'.
+In order to proceed further, you need to download the Medium Google-word2vec embedding model trained on Google News either by using the following [link](http://magnitude.plasticity.ai/word2vec/medium/GoogleNews-vectors-negative300.magnitude) (or on eniac).
 Note that it can take a while to download due to the size (5.3 GB).
 The downloaded file is called `GoogleNews-vectors-negative300.magnitude`.
 Once the file is downloaded use the following Python commands:

  ```python
 >>> from pymagnitude import *